Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about rheumatoid arthritis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Zeba Faroqui, M.D. earned her medical degree from the SUNY Downstate College of Medicine.
-Learn more about her here
+Learn more about her here.

 Ted Samson is a copy editor at MyHealthTeam.
-Learn more about him here
+Learn more about him here.

 Hailey Hudson is a full-time freelance writer and content marketer based out of Atlanta, Georgia.
-Learn more about her here
+Learn more about her here.

 Related Articles